 Since its first release in 2007, Splunk quickly became one of the leading log management solutions.
 Its focus on enterprise grade log analysis and security incident and event management (SIEM) made it the de facto choice for organizations generating large volumes of log files and machine data.
 But over the past decade, the log management landscape has changed drastically.
 Modern distributed architectures such as microservices, containers, and hybrid clouds are the new norm, and organizations have new options that are more affordable, fater, and better optimized for managing their log data.

 Splunk is more than just a log collection tool.
 It’s extremely expensive because it’s feature-rich for enterprise level organizations.
 The Splunk tool ingests, parses, and indexes all kinds of machine data including event logs, server logs, files, and network events.
 This data can be used to monitor activity and issues in your infrastructure, look for trends in operational performance, trigger alerts after detecting unusual behavior, and correlating events.
 In addition to logging, Splunk is a big data analytics platform and SIEM solution.

-Despite being a feature-rich platform, there are many drawbacks to using Splunk.
-In addition to cost (up to $4,500+ per GB) and their unfavorable payment model, developers also complain about the slow search speed, inability to handle large amounts of data, the complexity of its setup process, outdated user interface, and the need for onboarding and special training.
+Despite being a feature-rich platform, there are many drawbacks to using Splunk that makes them a terrible option for companies big and small.
+In addition to cost (up to $4,500+ per GB) and their unfavorable payment model, developers often complain about the slow search speed, inability to handle large amounts of data, the complexity of its setup process, outdated user interface, and the need for onboarding and special training.